mc-soft/IPScan/README.md

 IPScan has been created to be as user friendly as possible.
 You can choose to specify custom masks or use the built-in classes to target the public/private IP address ranges.

-Before you being, you will need to import the IPScan namespace:
+Before you begin, you will need to import the IPScan namespace:

 ```cs
 using IPScan;